AIDynamics/NeoPulse_Examples/Classification/Image/CIFAR10/README.md

 $ python build_csv_100.py
 ```

-If the script failes, make sure that you have installed all the package dependencies of this script which are listed at the top of the script:
+If the script fails, make sure that you have installed all the package dependencies of this script which are listed at the top of the script:
 `tarfile, shutil, pathlib, numpy, requests, imageio, and natsort`.
 Missing packages can be installed using pip:

 ```bash